 - Students will earn the skills and theoretical basis to continue on for a Ph.D. in anthropological archaeology at another institution if they choose to do so.

 As a Student You Can Expect

-Program core faculty include archaeologists with extensive CRM experience who have active research projects in California and Mesoamerica.
+Program core faculty include archaeologists with extensive CRM, methodological, and archaeological experience who have active research projects in California, Oregon, and Mesoamerica.
 Select the name for full faculty profile:

 Research Focus: Island and coastal archaeology, maritime hunter-gatherers societies, paleoenvironmental reconstruction, human-environmental interactions

 Program Expertise: California archaeology, CRM law and practice, lithic analysis, archaeometry, quantitative analysis, stable isotopes